heavywatal/slides/content/tohoku2022r/5-content.md

   pivot_longer(matches("^\\d+$"), names_to = "year")
 ```

-See ["tidyselect helpers"](https://tidyselect.r-lib.org/reference/select_helpers.html) for more details.
+See [selection helpers](https://tidyselect.r-lib.org/reference/language.html) for more details.

 ---